March 16, 2016

 I like the search feature used by Jive, which searches as you type and displays the results in sub-catagories:

-In addition to People and Places, you could have Images, Audio, Video, Books, etc. This same categorization could be applied to Wikipedia’s search feature, nav bar, editing pane, and References section.
+In addition to People and Places, you could have Images, Audio, Video, Books, etc. This same categorization could be applied to Wikipedia’s search feature, nav bar, editing pane, Ai??and References section.
 Which leads us to Funnels.

 We can use Funnels in searching, browsing, and editing to guide the user to her desired result.